-The Management Company prohibits all transactions that it deems potentially detrimental to unitholder interests, including (but not limited to) market timing and late trading transactions.
+The Management Company prohibits all transactions that it deems potentially detrimental to unitholder interests, including market timing and late trading.
 It is entitled to refuse any application for subscription or conversion that it considers to be allied to such practices.
 The Management Company is also entitled to take any action it deems necessary to protect unitholders from such practices.

-Subscription and redemption orders ("orders") registered with the administrative agent by 15:00 CET ("cut-off time") on a business day ("order date") will be processed on the basis of the net asset value calculated for that day after the cut-off time ("valuation date").
+Subscription and redemption orders ("orders") registered with the UCI Administrator by 15:00 CET ("cut-off time") on a business day ("order date") will be processed on the basis of the net asset value calculated for that day after the cut-off time ("valuation date").
+Notwithstanding the above, the following cut-off time applies to the sub-funds below: